marcopolo Online payment

 }

-You have to specify the credit card network allowed for the current Google Pay™ transaction.
-The GetPaymentProduct call (both via client-to-server and server-to-server) returns the available networks .
+You must specify the credit card network allowed for the current Google Pay™ transaction.
+The GetPaymentProduct call (both via client-to-server and server-to-server) returns the available networks.
 The networks are available in the response paymentProduct320SpecificData field.
-The Google Pay™ API directly acceptes the return values.
+The Google Pay™ API directly accepts the return values.

 • merchantID: the merchantID you get from Google after registration with the Google Pay™ Business Console.

-• gateway: use the value returned in the product-response : paymentProduct.paymentProduct320SpecificData.gateway.
+• gateway: use the value returned in the product-response (see code snippets below).

 • gatewayMerchantId: your merchantID (PSPID) on our platform.

-The payment product API call from the Client SDK or the Server-to Server returns the acquirerCountry you have to send to Google.
-The following code shows how to
+The payment product API call from the Client SDK or the Server-to-Server returns the acquirerCountry, which you must send to Google.

 Find more information on Strong Customer Authentication compliance for Google Pay™ at the Google Pay™ API documentation and in our dedicated guide.

-To make sure the transaction is process according to the SCA guideline, populate these fields to cover your customer's device.
+To make sure the transaction is process according to the SCA guideline, populate these fields in the final Create Payment request made from the Server SDK to cover your customer's device.

 customer.device.acceptHeader